 The Roadster's paint job isn't the only thing that demands attention while driving down the road.
-Totally unique to this vehicle, the roadster tows a matching trailer with a ready to weld Miller Trailblazer 302 welding generator.
+Totally unique to this vehicle, the roadster tows a matching trailer with a ready to weld Miller Trailblazer 302 engine-driven welder.

 The Trailblazer 302 originally had a 20 horse-powered Kohler engine that was upgraded to a 302 Roush that puts out 320 horsepower.
 The engine, hooked to the alternator, generates auxiliary power and works great for welding.
 A '29 Ford radiator was used with matching shell and paint job, tying the design of the Trailblazer together with the Roadster.

 The trailer itself features a Super Bell dropped axel with an air ride system designed to raise and lower the welder.
 The welder and the trailer were extended about 12 inches to accommodate the added radiator grill.
 From start to finish, the welder and trailer took approximately a week to complete.